A shocking revelation // Why it may not be allergies or obsessive licking

 Does your dog lick his or her feet?
 Have you been told it's allergies?
 Do you find no matter what you do or what special diet recommended by your vet you feed, the problem doesn't go away?

 Every year thousands of veterinarians gather at conferences to solve the issues of allergies and paw licking in dogs while the reason many do not respond to treatment is that the cause is not allergies!

 In such cases, the reasons why they lick their paws may be that their feet hurt or they may have an abnormal neurological sensation due to a neck or back injury.

 The pain may be either local due to a muscle sprain, footpad wound, bruising or long toenails.

 Most people are familiar with an abnormal neurological sensation in their hands or legs when they have a neck or back injury.
 It can present as "pins and needles" or itching.
 Dogs are no different.

-Collars are the most common culprit
+Collars injuries are the most common underlying cause

 © Dr. Peter Dobias, DVM